cnabio/cnab-spec/101-bundle-json.md

   - `description`: Short description of the bundle
 - Information on the invocation images, as an array
 - A map of images included with this bundle, as a `component name` to `image definition` map
-- A specification of which parameters MAY be overridden, and how those are to be validated
+- A specification of which parameters MAY be overridden, and a reference to a validation schema
 - A list of credentials (name and desired location) that the application needs
 - An OPTIONAL description of custom actions that this bundle implements
 - A list of outputs (name, type and location) that the application produces
+- A set of schema definitions used to validate user input

 The `bundle.json` is also known as a _thin bundle_.
 Bundles come in two formats: thick and thin.
 Read more about thick and thin bundles in the [bundle formats section](104-bundle-formats.md).